Reviews You Can Rely On

 Should You Buy the Sawyer Squeeze?

-This system comes with many components, including three different squeeze bags, adaptors for in-line filtration to hydration bladders, a straw, backup parts, and a syringe.
+This system has many components, including three different squeeze bags, adaptors for in-line filtration to hydration bladders, a straw, backup parts, and a syringe.
 Sawyer projects this filter to last for 3,780,000 gallons of water filtered, which is a pretty incredible value overall.
-It's important to note that over time, these bags will need to be replaced.
-After years of testing and many filtered liters of clean water, our testers deem the Sawyer Squeeze well worth the price, especially when considering the amazing versatility of this personal water filtration system.
+While the filter is durable, the bags that come with the purchase are susceptible to breaking.
+While the Sawyer Squeeze is a solid personal water filtration system, better options exist with more durable bags and a simplified design.
+This filter is reliable, and the total system is affordable, so long as you don't mind replacing the bags.

 What Other Backpacking Water Filters Should You Consider?

-The Sawyer Squeeze filtration system offers incredible versatility for all sorts of backcountry adventures.
-It is lightweight, packable, and easy to use.
-Use it in line with a hydration bladder, or simply drink right from the source.
-While the integrated squeeze pouches aren't the most durable, the filter itself is very reliable and one of our favorite filtration systems for backcountry travel, day hikes, and everything in between.
-If you're interested in a similar personal squeeze filter that is gaining momentum amongst backcountry users, check out the LifeStraw Peak Squeeze.
-The Peak Squeeze offers a simple design with a more durable bottle at a similar price.
-And if you don't mind replacing the bag that is provided by the manufacturer, the Katadyn BeFree 0.6L is also popular amongst thru-hikers and backcountry travelers.
+The Sawyer Squeeze filtration system offers versatility for many adventures, being relatively lightweight, packable, and easy to use.
+You can pair it with a hydration bladder or drink straight from the source.
+While the integrated squeeze pouches don't inspire much confidence, the filter itself is reliable, making it a solid option for backcountry travel, day hikes, and everything in between.
+Another more modern and superior personal squeeze filter that has gained momentum amongst backcountry users is the LifeStraw Peak Squeeze.
+The Peak Squeeze simplifies the collapsible bottle design with a much thicker, more durable bottle at a similar price.
+Or, if you don't mind replacing the bag provided by the manufacturer, the Katadyn BeFree 0.6L is also popular amongst thru-hikers and backcountry travelers.
+But when durability is of top importance, we recommend the Hydrapak Flux 1.5L for its thicker, sturdier design, complete with user-friendly twist top and cover for simple on-the-go use.

 Amber King